foodbirdhc/learngit/readme.txt

-git is a differrent distributed version control system. git is free software. add a line add a another new line
+git is a differrent distributed version control system. git is free software. add a line add a another new line. git tracks change.